 LS Power is a leading advocate for transparent and competitive processes to plan, build and own transmission infrastructure.
 While competition now exists for certain projects in certain regions, it remains limited and should be expanded to benefit consumers.

 LS Power was selected by the New York Independent System Operator (NYISO) as the most efficient and cost-effective solution in New York’s largest competitive transmission project to date.
-The Marcy to New Scotland upgrade project consists of nearly 100 miles of double circuit 345 kV transmission and two new gas insulated substations.
+The Central East Energy Connect project includes upgrades between Marcy and New Scotland of nearly 100 miles of double circuit 345 kV transmission and two new gas insulated substations.

-LS Power was selected as one of eight entities by the Public Utility Commission to build and own a portion of the 2,300 miles of new transmission infrastructure required to access wind generation resources in Texas.
-LS Power’s project was completed ahead of schedule, below budget and at the lowest cost per mile of any provider.
+LS Power was selected as one of eight entities by the Public Utility Commission of Texas (PUCT) to build and own a portion of the 2,300 miles of new transmission infrastructure required to access wind generation resources in Texas.
+LS Power’s project was completed in 2013, ahead of schedule, below budget and at the lowest cost per mile of any provider.

 LS Power was awarded the first competitively solicited transmission project by PJM Interconnection.
 LS Power’s solution was deemed lower cost and environmentally superior to other options proposed, and established a first-of-its-kind project cost cap to protect electricity consumers from paying for cost overruns – a new, consumer-focused approach.

-LS Power was chosen by the California Independent System Operator to build and own the Harry Allen to Eldorado 500 kV transmission line.
+LS Power was chosen by the California Independent System Operator (CAISO) to build and own the Harry Allen to Eldorado 500 kV transmission line, which went into service in August 2020.
 The selection report concluded that LS Power’s proposal included “… more robust capital/construction cost and ROE caps that should result in lower costs and present less risk compared to the proposals of the other two project sponsors, thus benefiting ratepayers.”

 The LS Power brand is our equity